 Security breach A GDPR security breach is any unauthorised access to, or disclosure of, personal data.
 This includes both physical and electronic data.
 A security breach can also occur if personal data is lost or stolen.

 Third country A third country is a country which is not bound by the General Data Protection Regulation (GDPR)

 Third party A natural or legal person, public authority, agency or body, other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor are authorised to process the data.

 Traffic data Traffic data, generated by electronic communications providers and/or processed by them, falls under the scope of GDPR.
 This could include, but is not limited to, IP addresses, website browsing activity and metadata relating to communications.
-Under GDPR, any organisation that processes the personal data of EU citizens must take steps to protect that data from accidental or unauthorized access, destruction, alteration, or unauthorized use.
+Under GDPR, any organisation that processes the personal data of EU citizens must take steps to protect that data from accidental or unauthorised access, destruction, alteration, or unauthorised use.
 They must also ensure that the data is accurate and up to date, and that it is only used for the purpose for which it was collected.
 Lastly, they must take steps to ensure that individuals have the right to access their own personal data and to exercise their rights under GDPR.